-If you are undergoing orthodontic treatment and need a root canal, just let your orthodontist know and it shouldn't be a problem.
-Simple root canal treatments can be done by a general or family dentist.
-However, if the canal has an anatomy complex enough to make it difficult to locate, navigate, or access the root, contact of an endodontist may be required.
+If you are undergoing orthodontic treatment and need a root canal, you can rest assured that it can be done.
+Simple root canal treatments can be done by a general or family dentist, but if the canal has an anatomy complex enough to make it difficult to locate, navigate, or access the root, contact of an endodontist may be required.
 Endodontists are specialist dentists who focus on dental pulp disorders and specialize in treatments such as root canals.
 They receive significantly more specialized training and have more years of experience.
 Another field of dentistry is orthodontics.

 While endodontics focuses on root canal treatment, orthodontics deals with straightening teeth and solving malocclusion problems.
-Misalignment problems such as overbite, underbite, crossbite, open bite, misplaced midline, spacing and cackling.
-These are common problems among people of all ages that need to be corrected.
+Misalignment problems such as overbite, underbite, crossbite, open bite, misplaced midline, spacing and cackling are common problems among people of all ages that need to be corrected.
 Usually, treatments for these are braces, retainers, and Invisalign.
 These treatments improve the alignment of the teeth and jaws.
 Misalignment of teeth also affects the development of the jaw and the facial appearance of a person.

 Teeth and jaws should be positioned properly to ensure proper bite and prevent dental disease in the future.
 The general consensus is that if the tooth has had a healthy root canal, it can be moved with a brace.
 Although most orthodontic patients are between 9 and 14 years old, more and more adults are seeking orthodontic care.
 Older patients often refer to older teeth that have required some form of dental restoration throughout their lives.
 However, because it fits your mouth and your specific oral alignment needs, orthodontic treatment is highly customizable and can be adapted to a variety of common adult circumstances, including crowns or root canals.
 By limiting their practice to endodontics, endodontists focus exclusively on dental pulp treatments.

 They complete an average of 25 root canal treatments a week, while general dentists usually perform two.
-Endodontists don't place fillings or clean teeth, they spend their time diagnosing and treating tooth pain.
+Endodontists don't place fillings or clean teeth; they spend their time diagnosing and treating tooth pain.
 They are specialists trained to find the cause of oral and facial pain that has been difficult to diagnose.
-This is a concern for those orthodontic patients who have had crowns, veneers or root canals, can they now put braces in their mouths?
+This is a concern for those orthodontic patients who have had crowns, veneers or root canals; can they now put braces in their mouths?
 It is a legitimate concern, after all, that orthodontic appliances move the position of the teeth inside the mouth, leading to the possibility of compromising the other costly dental work that has been done.
-However, do not worry, it turns out that regardless of whether a root canal or crown treatment is performed, a person can still have braces in his mouth, the best dental appliances for existing dental work.
+However, do not worry; it turns out that regardless of whether a root canal or crown treatment is performed, a person can still have braces in his mouth - the best dental appliances for existing dental work.
 First of all, it is important to note that there are different types of braces that exist for choose.

-These are fixed appliances for the front of the teeth, fixed appliances for the back of the teeth, there are fixed appliances that cover the entire mouth, and removable appliances.
-Usually, an orthodontist will choose not to place fixed braces of any kind in the mouth of people who have crowns, veneers, or root canals.
-The only exception to this rule is clear plastic braces known as Invisalign.
-The reason why these are not as accurate in fixed appliances as in the metal variety.
+These are fixed appliances for the front of the teeth, fixed appliances for the back of the teeth; there are fixed appliances that cover the entire mouth, and removable appliances.
+Usually, an orthodontist will choose not to place fixed braces of any kind in the mouth of people who have crowns, veneers or root canals.
+The only exception to this rule is clear plastic braces known as Invisalign; the reason why these are not as accurate in fixed appliances as in the metal variety.
 However, there is some orthodontist who has become an expert in knowing how to place fixed braces in mouths that have crowns or root canal treatments.
 But the usual standard recommendation is to use removable braces; although these tend to take longer to fix tooth straightening problems.
 Will the crowns or root canal need to be replaced?
 As mentioned above, usually having braces will not damage existing dental work in the mouth.

 However, no two individuals are alike and therefore no two mouths are alike.
 The thing to remember is that the orthodontist will take everything into account before putting on the braces.
-This would include general health of the mouth, such as the integrity of the gums and teeth.
-However, keep in mind that even with the best orthodontists some problems can arise, although the percentages of such incidents are low.
-That's why it's important to always see the orthodontist periodically while wearing braces to make sure things are going accordingly and that there is no damage to things like crowns or root canals.
+This would include general health of the mouth such as integrity of gums and teeth.
+However keep in mind that even with best orthodontists some problems can arise although percentages of such incidents are low.
+That's why it's important to always see orthodontist periodically while wearing braces to make sure things are going accordingly and that there is no damage to things like crowns or root canals.
 So yes a person with a crown a root canal or even veneers can also receive braces.

 However this would mean following orthodontist instructions to letter and as far as orthodontic care goes taking time to find someone who has experience handling various dental work that has been done before installing braces.
 An orthodontist of this type in Colorado Springs CO is essential to ensure that braces are beneficial to our teeth do not cause unexpected and costly problems.
 Endodontics is a field of dentistry that specializes in root canal therapy and treatments or apicectomy.
-Digital X-rays and 3D imaging allow endodontists to take detailed pictures of the anatomy of tiny teeth to better see the root canals and any related infections.
-Dentists usually recommend a root canal treatment in such situations to save the affected tooth and preserve its functionality.
-Will the crowns or root canal need replacement?
-As stated above, usually having braces will not damage existing dental work in the mouth.
-The orthodontist may choose to move your teeth at a slower pace and may carefully monitor you during treatment to make sure there is nothing wrong with crowns.
+Digital X-rays and 3D imaging allow endodontists to take detailed pictures of anatomy of tiny teeth to better see root canals and any related infections.
+Dentists usually recommend a root canal treatment in such situations to save affected tooth and preserve its functionality.
+Will crowns or root canal need replacement?
+As stated above usually having braces will not damage existing dental work in mouth.
+Orthodontist may choose move your teeth at slower pace and may carefully monitor you during treatment to make sure there is nothing wrong with crowns.
 A root canal treatment also known as endodontic treatment is procedure during which dental specialist removes soft tissue inside tooth that has become infected or inflamed.